-The About Proposal page captures information about which criteria have been applied at the site and what consultation have taken place (Figure C.7).
+The About Proposal page captures information about the purpose of the proposal, which criteria have been applied at the site and what consultation have taken place.
 This page is also where KBA proposers can suggest independent reviewers who could review the proposal.